A computational model of twisted elastic ribbons: End-to-End Twisting

-By analyzing the local stress tensors at each facet of our mesh, we find that for a given applied load $T$ ($=1.08 \times 10^{-3}$), the stress profile of our simulated ribbon (Fig.~\ref{fig:stress}) becomes compressive at precisely the $\eta_0 = \sqrt{24 T}$ ($= 0.161$) that was predicted by Eq.~\eqref{eq:lon_stress}.
-In Fig.~\ref{fig:stress} the longitudinal buckling transition occurs at $\eta_{\text{lon}} = 0.222$, after which the stress profile begins to flatten out.
-The shape of this profile seems to approach the theoretical profile for an infinitely thin ribbon in the FT approximation \cite{chopin_roadmap_2014}.
-Importantly, however, the FT approximation assumes that the longitudinal buckling completely relieves the compressive stress in the center of the ribbon.
-We find that the buckled ribbon continues to support compressive stress, and the width of the compressive zone widens as the twist progresses.
-Longitudinal buckling functionally caps the magnitude of stress the ribbon supports, but does not alleviate it.
-This result was predicted by Qiu \cite{qiu_morphology_2017}, however, one cannot analytically compute what the residual stress should be for the twisted ribbon.
+By analyzing the local stress tensors at each facet of our mesh, we find that for a given applied load $T$ ($=1.08 \times 10^{-3}$), the stress profile of our simulated ribbon (Fig.~\ref{fig:stress}a) becomes compressive at precisely the $\eta_0 = \sqrt{24 T}$ ($= 0.161$) that was predicted by Eq.~\eqref{eq:lon_stress}.
+In Fig.~\ref{fig:stress}a the longitudinal buckling transition occurs at $\eta_{\text{lon}} = 0.216$, after which the stress profile begins to flatten out.
+The shape of this profile seems to approach the theoretical profile for an infinitely thin ribbon in the FT approximation~\cite{chopin_roadmap_2014}.
+Importantly, however, we find that the buckled ribbon continues to support compressive stress, and the width of the compressive zone widens as the twist progresses.
+This was predicted by Qiu~\cite{qiu_morphology_2017}, but \revb{analytically computing what the residual stress should be for the twisted ribbon remains challenging and has not yet been done in the literature.}

+\revb{In Fig.~\ref{fig:stress}b we plot the residual stress at various values of $\alpha$ and across ribbons of varying thickness.
+Regardless of the degree of confinement, the ribbon's residual stress is linear in $h/(W\sqrt{T})$.
+Longitudinal buckling functionally caps the magnitude of stress the ribbon supports-- we can see this clearly by the collapse of data points onto the same fitted line in Fig.~\ref{fig:stress}b.
+At a fixed thickness and tension the residual stress is the same, even when the value of $\alpha$ increases.
+As the thickness of the ribbon tends to zero, we expect the stress to vanish, since an infinitely thin ribbon cannot support compression.
+This intuition is also supported by our data.}